-The island is very much in recovery, and the pace of recovery varies greatly from region to region.
-Many of the more remote villages remain without electricity.
-Blue tarp roofs are common.
+The island is still in recovery, and the pace of recovery varies greatly from region to region.
 Our famous trails are altered, and many segments of the National Trail are still not passable.
 The trail to the Boiling Lake is very much in play, as are Trafalgar Falls and the Emerald Pool.
 This very occasional hiker–at age 63 and only reasonably fit–did a very cool hike up the river to Victoria Falls in June, with the superb assistance of our guide, Nigel George.

 Why visit Dominica and stay at Villa PassiFlora?
 It’s tonic for the senses.